Taco Bell, Harbor Freight Tools among new tenants planned for revamped Bohemia shopping center

 Sayville Plaza is losing its one of its oldest tenants but gaining some new players as the formerly struggling shopping center undergoes a resurgence.

-Christmas Tree Shops, Harbor Freight Tools and Boot Barn will open new stores in the Bohemia shopping center this spring.
+Christmas Tree Shops, Harbor Freight Tools, Boot Barn and Joann will open new stores in the Bohemia shopping center this spring.

-Also, a Taco Bell and another fast-food restaurant are planned for the property, but the construction of their freestanding buildings needs approval from the town of Islip.
-A Chick-Fil-A is planned for one of the restaurant buildings, according to the property owner’s website, but the company declined to comment.
+Also, a Taco Bell and another fast-food restaurant are planned for the property, but the construction of their freestanding buildings needs approval from the Town of Islip.
+A Chick-Fil-A is planned for one of the restaurant buildings, according to the website of property owner, which declined to comment.

 Sayville Plaza, mostly vacant just a few years ago, now is fully leased following the sale of the middle piece of the property and the addition of new large-chain stores since 2021, such as an Aldi grocery store, Floor & Decor and home goods store At Home. .